ds4se/chapters/menzies/dagstuhlManifesto.md

 Each chapter is aimed at a generalized audience with some technical interest in software engineering.
 Hence, the chapters are very short and  to the point.
-Also, the authors of these chapters have taken care to strip chapters of excessive and confusing techno-speak.
+Also,the chapter authors have taken care to avoid excessive and confusing techno-speak.

 As to insights themselves, they are in two categories:

-- _Lessons specific to software engineering:_ Some offer valuable comments on issues that are specific to data science for software engineering (for example, see Geunther Ruhe's excellent chapter on decision support for software engineering).
+- _Lessons specific to software engineering:_ Some chapters offer valuable comments on issues that are specific to data science for software engineering.
+For example, see Geunther Ruhe's excellent chapter on decision support for software engineering.
-- _General lessons about data analytics:_ Others are more general.
+- _General lessons about data analytics:_ Others chapters are more general.
 These comment on issues relating to drawing conclusions from real-world data.
 The case study material for these chapters come from the domain of software engineering problems.
   That said, this material has much to offer data scientists working in many other domains.

 Our insights take many forms:

-+ Some introductory material (to set the scene);
++ Some introductory material to set the scene;
 + Success stories and application case studies;
 + Techniques;
 + Words of Wisdom;
 + Tips for success, traps for the unwary, as well as the steps required to avoid those traps.

 That said,  all our insights have one thing in common: _**we wished we known them years ago**_!
 If we had, then that
 would have
-saved us ,  and our clients, so much time and money.
+saved us and our clients so much time and money.

 ## The Future